Erlotinib is a type of targeted cancer drug, and is also known by its brand name Tarceva (pronounced tar-see-vah).

-- non small cell lung cancer that has spread
+- non small cell lung cancer (NSCLC) that has spread (advanced)

-Erlotinib is a type of cancer treatment drug called a tyrosine kinase inhibitor (TKI).
-It works by blocking particular proteins on cancer cells that encourage the cancer to grow.
+Erlotinib is a tyrosine kinase inhibitor (TKI) which is a type of cancer growth blocker.
+It blocks proteins on cancer cells that encourage the cancer to grow.

-Erlotinib blocks proteins called epidermal growth factor receptors (EGFR).
-Cancers that have these receptors are called EGFR positive.
-For lung cancer, doctors check your cancer cells to see if they have the receptors before you have this treatment.
+These proteins are called epidermal growth factor receptors (EGFR).
+If you have a cancer that has these receptors you are EGFR positive.
+You have tests on your cancer cells to check for these receptors before you have this treatment.

-Erlotinib may shrink the cancer or stop it growing for a time.
+Erlotinib can help shrink the cancer or stop it growing for a time.

 How you have it

 Erlotinib is a tablet.
 You take it once a day, at least 1 hour before eating, or 2 hours after eating.

 Speak to your pharmacist if you have problems swallowing the tablets.

 Whether you have a full or an empty stomach can affect how much of a drug gets into your bloodstream.